 Human growth hormone (HGH) is critical for retaining muscle mass and promoting fat loss.

 Scientists found a 24-hour fast can increase HGH production by 2,000 percent in men and 1,300 percent in women.[8]
 An increase in HGH can stimulate protein and carbohydrate metabolism, again helping to improve your RMR.[9]
+However, at Simple, we don’t recommend more restrictive fasting schedules where you eat either nothing or a limited amount of calories for 18+ hours unless you have medical supervision.

 Norepinephrine

-Lastly, as we’ve already seen, there’s a link between intermittent fasting and an increase in norepinephrine, a stress hormone that helps your body’s fat cells to release fatty acids.[4]
+Lastly, as we’ve already seen, there’s a link between intermittent fasting and an increase in norepinephrine, a stress hormone that helps your body’s fat cells release fatty acids.[4]

-Though more research is needed to confirm this, this could mean that as more norepinephrine circulates in your blood, more fat becomes available for your body to burn, which helps you to lose weight more effectively.
+Though more research is needed to confirm this, this could mean that as more norepinephrine circulates in your blood, more fat becomes available for your body to burn, which helps you lose weight more effectively.

 So, does intermittent fasting actually slow your metabolism?